Sluts of Trust: Second line-up

 On the duo's return to the UK they immediately began touring the country once again, however in November 2004, tired of the relentless touring, drummer Anthony O'Donnell left the band to concentrate on his writing career in theatre and television.
 McFarlane moved swiftly to recruit Roo Harris as his replacement.
 The pair began rehearsing the material from the band's debut album, along with some new McFarlane originals in early 2005.

 The new line-up of Sluts of Trust played their first official gig at the South By Southwest festival in Austin, Texas in March 2005.
-It was here that they were introduced to an up-and-coming new London band called Bloc Party.
-Already fans of the Sluts' debut album, Bloc Party would prove to be great allies to the band as their own star began to rise.
+It was here that they were introduced to an up-and-coming London band called Bloc Party, who were fans of the Sluts' debut album.
 As well as effusing on their love of Sluts of Trust in many interviews, Bloc Party's Gordon Moakes was seen to wear a Sluts of Trust T-shirt when the band played Glastonbury, and on the front cover of the NME.
 Bloc Party would also invite Sluts of Trust to support them on a European tour later that year.

 In the summer of 2005 Sluts of Trust unveiled their new line-up to the UK at a series of festival appearances.
 The band played at T in the Park, Musicworks, T on the Fringe and fittingly John Peel Day.
 Their appearance as part of the Edinburgh Festival featured the Suicide Girls.